sergioenterprisedb/pgd-demo/README.md

 (3 rows)
 ```
 # Add a new node
-Execute this command to create a new PGD node (node4) with Postgres 15.x version:
+Execute this command to create a new PGD node (node4) with Postgres 15.x and Rocky Linux 9 versions:
-- Connect to node0:
+Connect to node0:
 ```
 vagrant ssh node0
 sudo -i